-(c) where the sub-committee(s) visits a facility it shall report to the Board and the Board shall make its final report to the Authority; and
+(c) where the sub-committee visits a facility it shall report to the Board and the Board shall make its final report to the Authority; and

-(d) where the Board or the sub-committee(s) visit a mentally disordered prisoner, it shall also include the Inspector General of Prisons, or his nominee.
+(d) where the Board or a sub-committee is to visit a mentally disordered prisoner, it shall also include the Inspector General of Prisons, or his nominee.

-(5) Where the Board is satisfied that any patient in a psychiatric facility is not receiving proper care or treatment, it may report the matter to the Authority which may issue such directions as it may deem fit to the medical practitioner, or psychiatrist in charge of the psychiatric facility, as the case may be, who shall be bound to comply with such directions.
+(5) Where the Board is satisfied that any patient in a psychiatric facility is not receiving proper care or treatment, it may report the matter to the Authority which may issue such directions as it may deem fit to the medical practitioner, or psychiatrist incharge of the psychiatric facility, as the case may be, who shall be bound to comply with such directions.

-(6) The Board shall enter remarks in a register to be kept for that purpose in regard to the management and condition of a psychiatric facility and the inmates therein.
+(6) The Board shall enter remarks to a register to be kept for that purpose in regard to the management and condition of a psychiatric facility and the inmates therein.

-(7) Any information obtained by any member of the Board in the course of his duties or which comes to the knowledge otherwise, shall not be disclosed except to the authorized person(s).
+(7) Any information obtained by any member of the Board in the course of his duties or which comes to the knowledge otherwise, shall not be disclosed except to the authorised person (s).

-6. (1) The Government shall establish or maintain psychiatric facilities for the assessment, admission, treatment, rehabilitation, care and after care of mentally disordered patients at such places, as it deems fit.
+6. Establishment of psychiatric facilities by the Government.- (1) The Federal Government may in any part of Pakistan, or the Provincial Government may within the limits of a Province, establish or maintain psychiatric facilities for the assessment, admission, treatment, rehabilitation, care and after care of mentally disordered patients at such places, as it deems fit.

-(2) The psychiatric facilities established under subsection (1) may organize or maintain separate units for -
+(2) The psychiatric facilities established under sub-section (1) may organize or maintain separate units for-

-(a) persons who are above the age of eighteen years;

-(b) child and adolescence psychiatric units; (c) psychogeriatric units for the elderly; and

-(d) persons who have been convicted of any offence and are mentally disordered for whom special security measures shall be
+- (a) persons who are above the age of eighteen years; - (b) child and adolescence psychiatric units; - (c) psychogeriatric units for the elderly; and - (d) persons who have been convicted of any offence and are mentally disordered for whom special security measures shall be required.